GoLearnToCode/kiei924-fall-14/weeks/1/homework.md

 There should be no styling yet.
 It should appear to be one giant paragraph.

-4. Markup the page by indicating the meaning of each section of text.
+4. Markup the page by indicating the meaning for various parts of the text.
+5. The browser tab should display "About Me".

-You should be able to use these elements at least once:
+You should use these elements at least once:

 * h1
 * p